ScrapSort/ScrapSort_MAX78000-SDK/Examples/MAX78000/CNN/rps-demo/README.md

 To create your own header file follow these steps:

 1. Navigate to Utility directory. $ cd Utility
-2. Download rock, paper or scissor hand gesture image in this directory.
+2. Download rock, paper or scissors hand gesture image in this directory.
 3. Open 'rgb.py' file and change the name of the image file on line 8. im = (Image.open('./image\_filename.format')).
 Save the cahanges.
 4. Now generate a header file using this command: python3 rgb.py
 5. Use this header file in your main.c